Fang-Molly/CS-note/python/03 Conditional execution.md

 # 3.1 Boolean expressions

-* either true or false
+* an expression : either true or false
-* operator == compare two operands and produce True if they are equal and False otherwise
+* operator == : compare two operands and produce True if they are equal and False otherwise

 ```
 >>> 5 == 5
 True